richape/human-skills/README.md

 ### Why?

 There has been a lot of trial and error and a lot of work figuring out how we can make this experience easier and more streamline and more accessible for students first and then the Human Skills Team.
-As a team we have tried creating a reflections logbook using Google Docs to using google forms which feeds a seperate google spreadsheet for each cohort.
+As a team we have tried creating a reflections logbook using Google Docs to using google forms which feeds a separate google spreadsheet for each cohort.

 ### What's included

 ### User / students
 * login functionality using Auth0,
 * registration page for students to input details:
-  - Fullname,
+  - Full-name,
   - Email,
   - Cohort,
   - Password,